About this Website

 Unlike just about everything else in the world today, changes are not made merely for the sake of it.
 I am grateful to those who visit this site, and do not wish to make their repeat visits more difficult by continually changing its format or layout for no reason.
 However if you feel any aspect of it is uncomfortable or inconvenient please do not hesitate to say so via the Contact me page.

-Significant updates over the previous 12 months :
+Significant updates over the previous 12 months or so :

 Home page: